danieldin95/openlan-py/ope/README.md

               |                |                 |
            Office CPE0      Home CPE1        Hotel CPEx

-  Memcached:

-  Open PEx:
+  Memcached: The OPE MUST share fully FIB to memcached.
+  Open PEx: Other OPE will find one ethdst which cpe belongs to by memcached.

-  Custom PEx:
+  Custom PEx: The CPE MUST establish fully connection to all PEx.

+# Load-Balancing